September 7, 2015 – May 27, 2016

 - Your resume

-For priority consideration, applications should be e-mailed by March 1, 2014 to email@example.com.
+For priority consideration, applications should be e-mailed by March 1, 2015 to email@example.com.
 Notification will be sent by March 15.
-After March 1, applications will be reviewed for acceptance as they arrive.
+After March 1, applications will be reviewed for acceptance as space permits.

 Open to all except absolute beginners.